junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 God's face is hidden, turned away
 He never has a word to say

-### 390.【drowley/destiel】S08E23 Crowley "I deserve to be loved" + Dean "don't think deserve to be saved"
+### 390.【drowley/destiel】S08E23 Crowley "I deserve to be loved" + Dean "don't think deserve to be saved"【WIP】

 Crowley/Dean parallel